Hybrid Training for Vision-Language-Action Models: Discussion

 Thinking strategies for VLAs \citep{zawalski24ecot, shi2025hirobot} have shown important benefits in terms of performance and interpretability over standard VLAs, with the drawback of slower inference.
 In this work, we support the idea that the thinking process can be ``internalized" by the model, developing some form of expert intuition \citep{kahneman2009IntuitiveExpertise}.
 We proposed the Hybrid Training framework, which enables the possibility of learning from thoughts, for higher performance, while also being able to predict actions directly for faster inference, as empirically validated through simulated and real-world experiments.
 To conclude, we attempt to answer the question: \textit{What is the contribution of CoT techniques to VLAs performance?}

 From analyzing the \our framework, our understanding is that learning to generate CoT and learning to predict actions from CoT improves the agent's understanding of the environment.
 This is closely related to how auxiliary losses have been used for imitation and reinforcement learning \citep{yarats2020sacae, srinivas2020curl}, improving the learning dynamics of the model and generalization performance.
 Concurrent work \citep{chen2025ecot-lite} also supports the idea that learning from thoughts improves representation learning in VLAs.

-We do not exclude that thoughts generation might be useful at test-time in more complex settings, but this would require evaluating on tasks that require advanced reasoning capabilities, which are currently sparse and rarely adopted in the robotics literature.
+Our work does not exclude that thoughts generation might be useful at test-time in more complex settings.
+Instead, it demonstrates that primitive tasks such as moving objects, opening/closing drawers, building stacks of objects, can be solved robustly and with low inference costs, by improving the model internal representations through \our.
+More complex tasks requiring memory and/or advanced reasoning would still benefit from reasoning at test time.
+We leave the investigation of these tasks, which are currently sparse and rarely adopted in the robotics literature, for future work.

 One limitation of CoT, hierarchical and \our methods is that they require additional human labelling, providing thoughts for the agent to learn from.
 In this respect, one advantage of \our approach is that it does not require the CoT to be present for the whole dataset.
 Instead, given that \our relies on sampling for approximating its objective, thoughts can be sampled just for the trajectories that contain them.

 Automated reasoning approaches to extract useful thoughts in a self-supervised manner would be a promising direction to explore in future work \citep{deepseekai2025deepseekr1}.
+Furthermore, we are convinced that the cost of labelling data will become negligible as state-of-the-art vision and vision-language models become more and more performant on visual and spatial reasoning tasks.
+In this context, HyT offers a scalable framework to distill human and foundation models' knowledge into VLA models, while strongly reducing inference costs compared to reasoning-only approaches like ECoT.